-- The pancreas is formed by two buds originating from the endodermal lining of the duodenum - Whereas the dorsal pancreatic bud is in the dorsal mesentery, the ventral pancreatic bud is close to the bile duct - When the duodenum rotates to the right and becomes C-shaped, the ventral pancreatic budmoves dorsally in a manner similar to the shifting of the entrance of the bile duct - Finally the ventral bud comes to lie immediately below and behind the dorsal bud - Later the parenchyma and the duct systems of the dorsal and ventral pancreatic buds fuse
+- -The pancreas is formed by two buds originating from the endodermal lining of the duodenum(epithelial growth) Whereas the dorsal pancreatic bud is in the dorsal mesentery(in the left side), the ventral pancreatic bud is close to the bile duct - -When the duodenum rotates to the right and becomes C-shaped, the ventral pancreatic budmoves dorsally in a manner similar to the shifting of the entrance of the bile duct. - -Finally the ventral bud comes to lie immediately below and behind the dorsal bud - -Later the parenchyma and the duct systems of the dorsal and ventral pancreatic buds fuse together.